Spiders can seem scary, but just imagine what life might be like without them.

 Spiders are some of Earth's most important predators of insects (a broad group of creatures that, despite a common belief otherwise, does not include spiders).
 Like tigers or wolves, spiders' big appetites and predatory skills can make them a potent ecological force, helping keep a wide range of potential pest insects in check.

 To calculate how important spiders are to their — and our — ecosystems, two researchers recently undertook the ambitious task of estimating the annual food intake of all spiders on the planet.
-Their study, published this week, suggests spiders worldwide eat somewhere between 400 million and 800 million metric tons of food every year, more than 90 percent of which are insects and springtails.
+Their study, published in the journal The Science of Nature, suggests spiders worldwide eat somewhere between 400 million and 800 million metric tons of food every year, more than 90 percent of which are insects and springtails.

 For context, humans eat an estimated 400 million metric tons of animal protein per year, which means spiders might eat even more meat than we do.
 Spiders also rival the diets of whales, which ingest 280 million to 500 million tons of seafood annually, and they blow seabirds' relatively paltry 70 million tons out of the water.